yellowtree85/foundry-cross-chain-rebase-token-cu/README.md

 # Cross-Chain Rebase Token

+CHANGE TO HAVE ADMIN ROLES!!!
+THEN ONLY NEED ONE TOKEN CONTRACT!!!

 WHATEVER INTEREST THEY DEPOSIT WITH, THEY STICK WITH

 This project is a cross-chain rebase token that integrates Chainlink CCIP to enable users to bridge their tokens cross-chain